Casino at Marino

-The Casino at Marino is a small summer or pleasure house, located in Marino, Dublin, Ireland.
-Sometimes erroneously described as a folly, it was designed by Scottish architect William Chambers for James Caulfeild, the 1st Earl of Charlemont, starting in the late 1750s and finishing around 1775.
-It is a good example of Neo-Classical architecture, situated in the gardens of Marino House.
+The Casino at Marino is a Neo-Classical summer or pleasure house, originally located in the grounds of Marino House in Dublin, Ireland.
+Sometimes described as a folly, it was designed by Scottish architect William Chambers and executed by Simon Vierpyl for James Caulfeild, 1st Earl of Charlemont, starting in the late 1750s and finishing around 1775.

 Although proud of the design, Chambers was never able to visit the completed building, as he was constantly employed in England.

+History

 Name

-The name 'Casino' is the diminutive form of the 18th-century Italian word 'Casa' meaning 'House', thus 'Little House', and is not used in the modern sense of "gambling establishment".
-After his 9-year Grand Tour of Italy and Greece, Caulfield was taken with all things Italian, and decided to add a 'little house' to his estate, which he had already named after the town of Marino in Lazio.
+The name 'Casino' is the diminutive form of the 18th-century Italian word 'casa' meaning 'house', thus 'little house', and was not used in the modern sense of a gambling establishment.
+After his 9-year Grand Tour of Italy and Greece, Caulfield was taken with all things Italian, and decided to add a 'little house' or pleasure house to his estate, which he had already named after the town of Marino in Lazio.

-Context and history
+Planning and development

-The Casino is all that remains of Lord Charlemont's eighteenth-century demesne at Marino.
-There had also been another ornamental building, extensive gardens and the main Marino House (which was demolished in the 1920s).
+The Casino is one of the few remaining elements that remains of Lord Charlemont's eighteenth-century demesne at Marino.
+There had also been other ornamental buildings including gothic follies, extensive walled gardens, various gateways and the main Marino House which was itself demolished in the 1920s.

 Described by Charles T. Bowden in his Travel Guide of 1791 as a 'terrestrial paradise', the design of the landscape was inspired by Lord Charlemont's extensive Grand Tour.
 The grounds included a lake and small streams, and at least one tunnel.

+19th century

-The estate was sold to the Archdiocese of Dublin under Cardinal Cullen, and later the bulk of it was sold on to the Irish Christian Brothers, with a portion (39 acres) retained for the O'Brien Institute, a school and residence for male orphans.
+In the later 19th century, the estate was sold to the Archdiocese of Dublin under Cardinal Cullen, and later the bulk of it was sold on to the Irish Christian Brothers, with a portion (39 acres) retained for the O'Brien Institute, a school and residence for male orphans.

+20th century

 The tunnel at the Casino was used as a shooting range by Irish revolutionaries including Michael Collins in the 1920s.

 In the 1960s, a field attached to the O'Brien Institute was given to the Sisters of Nazareth for the construction of Nazareth House, a residential home for the elderly.
 Archbishop John McQuaid organised the transfer of the land, and construction began on the new home months before planning permission was granted.
 The development was a significant encroachment on the views of the Casino.